-Transcript of Best Mutual Funds in 2014 by Asset Classes
+Transcript of Best Mutual Funds by Asset Classes

 Cast your mind back to chemistry lessons in high school and you’ll probably recall this: the Periodic Table.
 It contains all the chemical elements—the substances that make up everything in the world around us.
 Now, think the constituent parts of an investment portfolio—for example: growth stocks, small-cap stocks, emerging-market stocks, or government bonds.
 These too can be put into a table.
 In fact they already have been.

 The Periodic Table Of Investment Returns was devised in 1999 by Jay Kloepfer, Director of Capital Markets and Alternatives Research at Callan Associates in San Francisco, California.
 The table illustrates annual returns for ten asset classes from 1994 to 2013.
 The asset classes are color coded to enable easy tracking over time.